guydoesit79/InstrumentAnalytics/index.md

   }
 ]
 ```
-Example using `POST`.
-Using `POST` is preferred if you are requesting a large number of analytics, or if there are commas within the analytic names.
+Example using 'POST'.
+Using 'POST' is preferred if you are requesting a large number of analytics, or if there are commas within the analytic names.

 ```
-curl -X POST -H "X-IBM-Access-Token: <api-key>” -d '{"analytics":["THEO/Value","THEO/Price", "THEO/Effective Duration"]}' “<service-url>/api/v1/instrument/<id-of-instrument>”
+curl -X POST -H "X-IBM-Access-Token: <api-key>" -d '{"analytics":["THEO/Value","THEO/Price", "THEO/Effective Duration"]}' <service-url>/api/v1/instrument/<id-of-instrument>
 ```

 {:codeblock}